External Ids for DRD1 Gene

 This gene encodes the D1 subtype of the dopamine receptor.
 The D1 subtype is the most abundant dopamine receptor in the central nervous system.
 This G-protein coupled receptor stimulates adenylyl cyclase and activates cyclic AMP-dependent protein kinases.
 D1 receptors regulate neuronal growth and development, mediate some behavioral responses, and modulate dopamine receptor D2-mediated events.
 Alternate transcription initiation sites result in two transcript variants of this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DRD1 Gene

 DRD1 (Dopamine Receptor D1) is a Protein Coding gene.
-Diseases associated with DRD1 include transient cerebral ischemia and cerebral meningioma.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include dopamine binding and dopamine neurotransmitter receptor activity, coupled via Gs.
+Diseases associated with DRD1 include pathological gambling and early-onset schizophrenia.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
+GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled amine receptor activity.
 An important paralog of this gene is TAAR9.

 UniProtKB/Swiss-Prot for DRD1 Gene